-Equilin Veterinary Horse foods wins HIP AWARD supplier 2019!
+Equilin® Veterinary Equine Nutrition wins the HIP supplier award 2019!

-Annette van Weeze Errens, MSc, veterinary and horse lover won this incentive award as a ‘tipper for the equestrian sector’ for her ‘New Feeding Concept’ and her efforts to improve horse welfare.
+Drs Annette van Weezel Errens, veterinarian and horse lover, won this award as ‘changemaker’ in the equestrian sector for her ‘New Feeding Concept’ and her dedication to horse welfare.

-The jury consisted of Ton Corbeau (editor-in-chief of the Equestrian Entrepreneur), Andries van Daalen (chairman of the KWPN), Cees Roozemond (chairman of the KNHS), Peter van der Veeken (ABAB accountants) and Monique van Hal (Bieman de Haas).
-The jury looked at distinctiveness, creativity and innovative character.
+The panel of judges included Ton Corbeau (chief editor of De Hippische Ondernemer magazine), Andries van Daalen (chairman KWPN), Cees Roozemond (chairman KNHS), Peter van der Veeken (ABAB Accountants) and Monique van Hal (Bieman de Haas).
+They judged all the candidates based on uniqueness, creativity and innovation.

-She has been working on the “New Feeding Concept” for over 10 years.
-This different vision of the horse’s nutritional needs was confirmed last year with the establishment of the international welfare standard for horses.
-Horses need twice as much fiber from roughage than previously assumed to keep their bodies healthy.
-The necessary supplement to this (the former concentrate / pellets) should therefore be adapted so that animals do not become too fat and remain fit and healthy.
-Equilin’s products respond well to these changes in nutritional needs.
+She has been developing her ‘New Feeding Concept’ for over ten years.
+This radically different vision on the horse’s natural nutritional needs was ratified last year with the establishment of the international equine welfare norm.
+Horses need twice as much fibres from roughage than had previously been assumed, to be able to keep their bodies healthy.
+The necessary supplementation of this (by the traditional concentrates) should be adapted so the animals are not at risk of becoming overweight and can continue to feel fit and healthy.
+Equilin® products cater to this changed perspective in nutritional requirements.